flowground/amazonaws-com-support-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AddCommunicationToCase
-### <p>Adds additional customer communication to an AWS Support case.
+<blockquote><p>Adds additional customer communication to an AWS Support case.
 You use the <code>caseId</code> value to identify the case to add communication to.
 You can list a set of email addresses to copy on the communication using the <code>ccEmailAddresses</code> value.
-The <code>communicationBody</code> value contains the text of the communication.</p> <p>The response indicates the success or failure of the request.</p> <p>This operation implements a subset of the features of the AWS Support Center.</p>
+The <code>communicationBody</code> value contains the text of the communication.</p> <p>The response indicates the success or failure of the request.</p> <p>This operation implements a subset of the features of the AWS Support Center.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_